apache/sedona/docs/api/flink/Function.md

 Introduction: Rotates a geometry by a specified angle in radians counter-clockwise around a given origin point.
 The origin for rotation can be specified as either a POINT geometry or x and y coordinates.
 If the origin is not specified, the geometry is rotated around POINT(0 0).

-!!!note
-    This function retains the z-index for 3D geometries and is compatible with Circular Strings, Curves, Polyhedral surfaces, Triangles, and Triangulated Irregular Network (TIN) surfaces.

 Formats;

 `ST_Rotate (geometry: Geometry, angle: Double)`